Virtual Machines

 • fill in the form on the next opened Create Virtual Machine window and click on the CREATE icon:

-by default, “Image” is pre-selected;
+by default, “image” is pre-selected.

-by default, “VC-4 (2 vCPUs, 4 GiB memory)” is pre-selected;
+by default, “VC-4 (2 vCPUs, 4 GiB memory)” is pre-selected.

-by default, “public” network is pre-selected;
+by default, “public” network is pre-selected.

 by default, “default” Firewall is pre-selected;

-default Firewall allows access to the Internet from the VMs, but denies almost all access on the VMs from outside, except for objects belonging to the same default Firewall.
+💡 Default Firewall allows access to the Internet from the VMs, but denies almost all access on the VMs from outside, except for objects belonging to the same default Firewall.

-• Volume size (GB) - provide the preferred disk size for the VM, it can be specified in the range from 10 GB to 1000 GB.
-Minimal available size for Linux VMs - 10 GB; for Windows VMs - 50 GB;
+minimal available size for Linux VMs - 10 GB; for Windows VMs - 50 GB;

-by default, “50 GB” is pre-selected;
+by default, “50 GB” is pre-selected.

 After these steps, the newly created Linux VM will be added to the Virtual Machine page with the status ACTIVE: